laminas/laminas-mvc/docs/book/send-response-event.md

 # The SendResponse Event

-zend-mvc defines and utilizes a custom `Zend\EventManager\Event` for updating the response object prior to emitting it, `Zend\Mvc\ResponseSender\SendResponseEvent`.
+laminas-mvc defines and utilizes a custom `Laminas\EventManager\Event` for updating the response object prior to emitting it, `Laminas\Mvc\ResponseSender\SendResponseEvent`.
 The event allows listeners to set response headers and content.

 The methods it defines are: